DurianDan/demo2-mlops-workflow/README.md

 ## Reference
 - [fastapi-nginx-gunicorn][1]: Deploying a FastAPI web app to a Virtual Private Server (VPS) is tricky.
 If you're not familiar with technologies such as NGINX or Gunicorn, it can easily overwhelm you.

-## How excess the project folder on the provided EC2 instance (13.229.56.20)
+## How access the project folder on the provided EC2 instance (13.229.56.20)
 - ssh into the default user, using the provided `.pem` file by the judges (search your email for title **[MLOps Marathon 2023] Server Credentials**)
     ```bash
     chmod 400 <path to .pem file>